tkmr-akhs/SrvAny/README.md

 After creating the service, you can start, stop, and manage it just like any other Windows service.

 # License
 SrvAny is released under the MIT license.
-See the LICENSE file for more information.

 # Disclaimer
 SrvAny is provided as-is, without any warranty or support.
 Use at your own risk.